 Making croutons at home is super simple.
-You basically cut up a french loaf into small cubes and then toss them in a melted garlic butter sauce and then bake until they are golden brown crispy.
-These will keep up to two weeks if stored in an airtight container and are the perfect compliment to a fresh Caesar salad.
+You basically cut up a french loaf into small cubes and then toss them in a melted garlic butter sauce and then bake until they are golden brown and crispy.
+These will keep up to two weeks if stored in an airtight container and are the perfect complement to a fresh Caesar salad.

 Homemade Caesar Dressing

 I actually thought this would be way more complicated than it is.
-Making homemade caesar dressing is as easy as putting your ingredients in a mason jar and dropping in an immersion blender to put everything together.
+Making homemade caesar dressing is as easy as putting your ingredients in a mason jar and dropping them in an immersion blender to put everything together.
 The recipe calls for anchovies, which I know freaks people out.
 I tried it both ways and the difference is subtle enough that you could skip that part if you wanted.